meltano/sdk/docs/python_tips.md

 ### If you already know about virtual environments

-If you are used to working with virtual environments, the change with pipx and poetry is to learn how to let these new tools do the work for you.
+If you are used to working with virtual environments, the challenge with pipx and poetry is just to learn how to let these new tools do the work for you.
+Instead of manually creating and managing virtual environments, these two tools automate the process for you.

 - **poetry**: Handles package management processes during **development**.
   - Admittedly, there's a learning curve.
 Instead of `setup.py` and `requirements.txt`,